Kon Nakousis

 • Acciona and Ferrovial on claims and disputes concerning the Warrell Creek to Nambucca Heads Pacific Highway Project.

-• Foresight Group on various disputes concerning a significant water treatment facility in Springvale, New South Wales, some of which have been successfully litigated up to the High Court of Australia.
+• Foresight Group on various disputes concerning a significant water treatment facility in Springvale, New South Wales, aspects of which were successfully litigated up to the High Court of Australia.

 • Lendlease on claims against Project Co and the contract works insurers regarding the Peninsula Link Freeway PPP in Victoria.